madhavms/high-low-chart/README.md

 ## High Low Chart with Trading Volume

-This is high low chart written in Typescript using the [Highcharts](https://www.highcharts.com/) library.
+This is a high low chart written in Typescript using the [Highcharts](https://www.highcharts.com/) library.

 The application uses [React-Query](https://tanstack.com/query/v4/?from=reactQueryV3&original=https://react-query-v3.tanstack.com/) for state management which has featues such as caching and retry mechanism for async calls.